 - Find the best times to go food shopping: For the best bargains, go food shopping at the first opening hour or late in the evening.
-This is when all the items that go out of date the same or following day will be significantly reduced.
-Alternatively, find out when your local shop adds the reduced stickers every day and shop accordingly.
+This is when all the items that go out of date the same or the following day will be significantly reduced.
+Alternatively, find out when your local shop has reduction times every day and shop accordingly.
 When you’ve found a bargain, you can freeze the food to eat it at a later date.

 5. Be savvy when having takeaway food and coffee

 I’m sure you’re tired of hearing saving advice that tells you to quit having takeaway coffees and food if you want to save money in London.
 Unfortunately, I can’t disagree with this advice but I do understand life is meant to be enjoyed too!
 With this being said, here are a couple of hacks on how to enjoy takeaways cheaper:

 - Take your own cup to a coffee shop: While most coffee shops give you 25-50p off from a hot drink when you use your own mug, others offer you one for free!
 This might not sound like a massive saving but can make a big difference long-term if you are a regular coffee shop goer.
 In addition to saving you money, avoiding disposable cups helps you to support a more sustainable future.
 Who wouldn’t like an eco-friendly way to save money?